Looking for a simple way to add a WordPress login popup modal on your site?

 Step 3: Configure FireBox Settings

-After inserting the login form template, you’ll find different settings tabs of FireBox.
-You get options to tweak various aspects of the popup, such as its design, behavior, actions, publishing rules, and other advanced options.
+After inserting the login form template, you'll find different settings tabs of FireBox.
+You can tweak various popup aspects, such as its design, behavior, actions, publishing rules, and other advanced options.
+For example, in the Design section, you can configure the login form popup's size, color, margin, and animation.

 Configure your popup's settings